AlternativeInvesting.com

 Percent is an income-first private-credit platform where the payoff comes from loan yield and repayment discipline rather than long-term appreciation.

-Percent only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+Percent is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes